DevHillary/Interview/DEPLOYMENT.md

 - Database has a 90-day retention limit on free tier
 - Limited to 750 hours/month total across all services

-### Celery Workers
+### Celery Workers (Optional)

+**Note:** Celery is optional.
+If you don't set up Redis, reminder notifications won't work automatically, but the rest of the app will function normally.

+If you want to enable reminder notifications:
+1. Set up a free Redis instance on Upstash (https://upstash.com)
+2. Add the Redis URL to backend environment variables
-For production use, you may want to deploy Celery workers separately:
+3. (Optional) Deploy Celery workers separately:
-1. Create a new "Background Worker" service
+   - Create a new "Background Worker" service
-2. Use the same environment variables as the backend
+   - Use the same environment variables as the backend
-3. Start command: `cd backend && celery -A config worker --loglevel=info`
+   - Start command: `cd backend && celery -A config worker --loglevel=info`

 ### Custom Domain (Optional)